kristinam12/aws-infra-showcase/README.md

 # aws-infra-showcase
-Demo project showcasing a Java application deployed to AWS using Terraform
+Demo project showcasing a Java backend API deployed to AWS using Terraform

 ## VPC Layer
 This configuration provisions the foundational networking layer in AWS using a Virtual Private Cloud (VPC).
 It sets up the core infrastructure required to deploy resources with internet access and public IP assignment.